BCV-Uniandes/AMPs-Net/README.md

 ```

 ## Models
-We provide trained models available for download in the following [link](http://157.253.243.19/AMPs-Net/).
+We provide pretrained models available for download in the following [link](http://157.253.243.19/AMPs-Net/).
 Last update on the models on the 01/01/2023.

 ## Usage